syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 ### Advanced customizations

-If you wish to do some advanced customization in the Context Prompt feature, like highlighting the current parameter to be input in bold, you can use the [ContextPromptOpen](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextPromptOpen_EV.html) and [ContextPromptUpdate](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextPromptUpdate_EV.html) events.
+To do some advanced customizations in the Context Prompt feature like highlighting the current parameter to be input in bold, you can use the [ContextPromptOpen](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextPromptOpen_EV.html) and [ContextPromptUpdate](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextPromptUpdate_EV.html) events.

 For example, add the bold items in the ContextPromptOpen event handler.
-The indices for the exact position of the text that needs to be bold has to be manually calculated and specified along with some text information associated with that particular argument.
-The following code snippet illustrates this.
+The indices for the exact position of the text should be manually calculated as bold and specified along with some text information associated with that particular argument.

 {% tabs %}